After adding video and audio items to the encoding queue, you can encode and export them from the queue using presets or custom settings.

 (Optional) Set settings in the various tabs of the Export Settings dialog box that meet your encoding needs.
 For more information, see Export settings reference.

 (Optional) Specify pre-encoding options, including cropping, trimming, and addition of cue points.
-(See Crop and trim source before encoding and Working with cue points for FLV and F4V video files.)
+(See Crop and trim source before encoding and Working with cue points for FLV files and F4V video files.)

 (Optional) Set options for XMP metadata export.
 (See Export and thin XMP metadata.)